← Home

 text = '\n\n'.join(p for p in paragraphs if p)

-Segmentation is where I made my first mistake.
-I used 250-650 word chunks.
-Standard guidance.
-Got 150 examples from 86,000 words.
+Segmentation is where the first mistake happened.
+Standard guidance is 250-650 word chunks; that produced 150 examples from 86,000 words.

 def segment(text, min_words=150, max_words=400):